 Episodes of Safety Concerns at Kindred Blue Mountain Skilled Nursing Homes

 The chain has faced a number of lawsuits that have accused it of various failures in resident care that have led to injuries and other harms.
 Like most nursing homes, the prevalent cause of lawsuits against Kindred came from the families of residents who died from complications relating to pressure ulcers.
 There have always been lawsuits against Kindred arising from circumstances that resulted from understaffing of the facility.
 Lawsuits against Kindred have been filed and settled in some of the following areas:

-- Failure to prevent and treat pressure ulcers
+- Failure to prevent and treat pressure sores

 - Sexual abuse of residents

 - Failure to compile and follow a treatment plan